cmccchino/DLAT-MED1-AlphaFold-Multimer/README.md

 Russo et al. (2024, *Molecular Cell*) demonstrated by co-immunoprecipitation from RAW264.7 macrophage lysates that DLAT — the E2 acetyltransferase subunit of the pyruvate dehydrogenase complex (PDC) — associates with the Mediator complex in vivo during macrophage activation.
 This finding establishes that the PDC and Mediator physically associate in a physiologically relevant context, providing a potential structural basis for the local delivery of acetyl-CoA to Mediator-bound chromatin regulatory regions.
 However, the molecular basis of this interaction — which subunit surfaces mediate the contact and through which region of MED1 — remains unknown.

 **This project uses AlphaFold-Multimer to computationally investigate the predicted structural basis of this interaction**, testing two hypotheses:
-1. Does DLAT interact with MED1 through its structured domain region (TED domains, residues 72–520)?
+1. Does DLAT interact with MED1 through its structured domain region (MED1 domain, residues 72–520)?
 2. Does DLAT interact with MED1 through its LXXLL coactivator recruitment region (residues 590–730)?

 ---